 Validation of the Embase search strategy

 This revised search strategy (Box 3) was then tested on the validation set of records and retrieved 107/116 (92%) of the records.
 We conducted post-hoc analysis to identify factors that may have affected the recall.
-When we explored the records that had not been retrieved from the validation set, there was no additional terms in the records not retrieved that were indicative of generic adverse effects.
+When we explored the records that had not been retrieved from the validation set, there were no additional terms in the records not retrieved that were indicative of generic adverse effects.
 However, adverse effects specific to the individual paper (such as ‘wound infection’, ‘surgical site infection’) were present in three of the nine records not retrieved by this search strategy.
 A search strategy which incorporates both generic and specific adverse effects terms could therefore potentially achieve 95% (110/116) recall in the validation set of records.

 The terms which gave the highest precision in Embase were estimated to be the Emtree term ‘complication/’, followed by ‘postoperative morbidity’ or ‘procedure related’ in the title and abstract, then Emtree terms ‘surgical risk/’ and ‘postoperative complication/’.